-62 nd round 56 th round Reference period Please see instructions on reference period in paragraph 3.0.2 Information from accounts Reference period is accounting year It was for last month Block 1 Two frames are used: list and area.
-Only area frame was used.
+Reference periodPlease see instructions on reference period in paragraph3.0.2Information from accountsReference period is accounting yearBlock 1Two frames are used: list and area.Items 12 to 17 have to be filled up only for area frame.Block 21) Number of hours the enterprise normally worked in a It was for last month 3.0.2Information from accountsReference period is accounting yearBlock 1Two frames are used: list and area.Items 12 to 17 have to be filled up only for area frame.Block 2 It was for last month Information from accountsReference period is accounting yearBlock 1Two frames are used: list and area.Items 12 to 17 have to be filled up only for area frame.Block 2 It was for last month Reference period is accounting yearBlock 1Two frames are used: list and area.Items 12 to 17 have to be filled up only for area frame.Block 2 It was for last month Block 1 Two frames are used: list and area.
 Items 12 to 17 have to be filled up only for area frame.
-Block 2 1) Number of hours the enterprise normally worked in a day during reference year/month, 2) when major source of income is some other activity, items not in 56 th round few information about that activity in items 208-210.
+Block 2 It was for last month Two frames are used: list and area.
+Items 12 to 17 have to be filled up only for area frame.
+Block 2 Items 12 to 17 have to be filled up only for area frame.
+Block 2 Block 2 Only area frame was used.
+1) Number of hours the enterprise normally worked in a , , , , , , , , , , , , , , , , , , , , day during reference year/month, 2) when major source of income is some other activity, items not in 56 th round few information about that activity in items 208-210.
 3) General educational qualification of the owner 4) agencies of registration (items 216-217) to be filled up respondent's preference according to the preference already present in the list. was considered.
 Block 3.1 1) A new item (Item 338) 'royalties and insurance charges payable' has been included.
-Blocks 4 to 5 If products and by-products are evaluated at ex-factory Instruction same, only price, distributive expenses need not be collected emphasised Block 6 for definition of worker, please refer 3.0.6, presentation of block changed Block 7 Salary/wages and imputed cost of other group benefits have to be given separately for working owner and hired/other workers Block 8 Separate item for hardware and software introduced - L
+Blocks 4 to 5 If products and by-products are evaluated at ex-factory Instruction same, only price, distributive expenses need not be collected emphasised Block 6 for definition of worker, please refer 3.0.6, presentation of block changed Block 7 Salary/wages and imputed cost of other group benefits have to be given separately for working owner and hired/other workers Block 8 Separate item for hardware and software introduced

-Blocks 10 and 11 of schedule 2.2 canvassed during the $56^{\text{th}}$ round has been dropped this time.
+Blocks 10 and 11 of schedule 2.2 canvassed during the $56^{th}$ round has been dropped this time.